-If that’s you, here are six practical tips to take your smartphone camera game to the next level.
+If that’s you, here are six practical tips to take your smartphone camera game and marketing photos — and ultimately your digital marketing plan — to the next level.

-A lot of great tricks are out there to help you make your smartphone camera shine, but you can only do so much if your phone was made in 2011.
+A lot of great tricks are out there to help you make your smartphone camera shine, but you can only do so much for your marketing photos if your phone was made in 2011.

 Even in the past three years, smartphone cameras have made great strides in both their software and hardware, which makes getting that high-quality photo nearly effortless for you.
 While practically any current smartphone will be equipped with a decent camera, a few standout models to consider include the iPhone 11 and 11 Pro, the Samsung Galaxy Note 10, and the Google Pixel 4.